JdejesusIsaac/Raffle.app/README.md

 # Raffle.app
-Raffle system using javascript running logic using Node.js
+Raffle system using html and javascript running logic using Node.js